JustinMountain/our-civic-voice/README.md

 I need a function to limit the number of valid CSVs kept

-#### Step 1: Create the CSV

-#### Step 2: Check if CSV content is identical to previous version

-#### Step 3: New data should instigate database update

-#### Step 3: Cleanup CSV files, delete if data is same

-#### UI will need a way to interact with DB population
+UI will need a way to interact with DB population

 ###### Super Important

-1. Bring Ontario up to new standard
-- drop all tables, init all tables need to be created
-- populate tables needs to be re-done

-1. Pull out all passwords and make them valid
 1. Review console.log messages and color code

 1. Better comments (JSDoc?)
+1. Pull out all passwords and make them valid

 1. Can I create "serverless"-like functionality via Docker?
  - Maybe I can hack it by setting restart to 24 hours and having the app run on startup